-Building a flow
+Building a Flow

 Getting Started

-import { SvelteFlow, Background, Controls } from '@xyflow/svelte';
+import { SvelteFlow, Background } from '@xyflow/svelte';

 import '@xyflow/svelte/dist/style.css';